founders sitting at a sales meeting table

 • Who actually needs this product, and why now?

-• What happens if they’re successful in the first 90 days?
+• What does success look like in the first 90 days?

-You don’t need a CRO.
-But you do need to be able to explain why the role exists, what problem they’re helping solve, and how they’ll be measured and compensated.
+In the early days, you probably don’t need a CRO.
+But you do need to explain why the sales role exists, what problem they’re helping solve, and how they’ll be measured and compensated.

 Have a strong product roadmap?
 Mention it.
-Have upcoming features?
+Have upcoming features in the development pipeline?
 Talk about them.
-Even early-stage candidates want to know there’s momentum behind the scenes.
+Even early-stage candidates want to see evidence that customers want the product, whether that’s active pilots, signed contracts, or early customer conversations that point to real demand.